-If you do want to try exercising while at home and isolating, Dr Giuseppe advises taking it slow and – most importantly – listening to your body.
+If you do want to try exercising while at home and isolating, our expert advises taking it slow and – most importantly – listening to your body.
 He says, "It is completely up to you whether you partake in exercise whilst having Covid.
 You know your body.
 You will be able to tell how bad your symptoms are and how you feel."

 But he adds, "It is probably advised to not to do any high impact, strenuous exercise.
 This could actually have adverse effects and you may end up feeling worse than when you started."

-“I would recommend that you postpone exercise if you are experiencing “below the neck” symptoms such as a cough, an upset stomach, chest congestion or breathing issues.
+"I would recommend that you postpone exercise if you are experiencing “below the neck” symptoms such as a cough, an upset stomach, chest congestion or breathing issues.
 Covid is a respiratory illness.
-Even if you feel fine, doing exercise could affect your breathing as you are still Covid positive.
+Even if you feel fine, doing exercise could affect your breathing as you are still Covid positive," he says.